dhammateca/dhammapada-munindo/manuscript/markdown/dhp-1.md

 one suffers a life of falsity.

 12.\\
-But, seeing the false as the false\\
+But seeing the false as the false\\
 and the real as the real,\\
 one lives in the perfectly real.